 The most common position of talar neck malunion is varus and this deformity can lock the subtalar and transverse tarsal joints leading to diminished motion and ultimately subtalar arthrosis.
 Medial opening wedge osteotomy of the talar neck has been described to restore the anatomy of the talus and preserve hindfoot motion.

 Daniels et al performed a biomechanical study of hindfoot motion following medial osteotomy and varus malalignment of the talar neck.
-The authors found a direct correlation between the degree of varus malalignment and dimished forefoot and subtalar motion, and caution against compressive fixation of the medial talus in the presence of comminution.
+The authors found a direct correlation between the degree of varus malalignment and diminished forefoot and subtalar motion, and caution against compressive fixation of the medial talus in the presence of comminution.

 Monroe and Manoli present a case report of talar neck malunion and describe their technique for osteotomy of the talar neck with insertion of a tricortical iliac crest bone graft to correct the deformity.
-They found a significant improvent in the AOFAS ankle-hindfoot score and no evidence of osteonecrosis with follow-up greater than 4 years.
+They found a significant improvement in the AOFAS ankle-hindfoot score and no evidence of osteonecrosis with follow-up greater than 4 years.

-Huang and Cheng retrospectively review their results with anatomic reconstruction of the talar neck in 9 patients who presented a minimun of four weeks after the initial injury with a malreduced or neglected talar neck fracture.
+Huang and Cheng retrospectively review their results with anatomic reconstruction of the talar neck in 9 patients who presented a minimum of four weeks after the initial injury with a malreduced or neglected talar neck fracture.
 They found favorable outcomes with delayed reconstruction as determined by the AOFAS ankle-hindfoot score at an average follow up of 53 months, however note that six patients subsequently developed radiographic hindfoot arthrosis.

 Answer 1: Total ankle arthroplasty is reserved for patients with end-stage tibiotalar arthritis.
 This patient has an intact and functional tibiotalar joint